-- a) Describe the role of the Company's Technical Committee. - Disclose whether or not the Board has a technical committee composed entirely of independent directors. - 9.
-Other Board Committees If the Board has standing committees other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical Committee, identify the committees and describe their function.
+- a) Describe the role of the Company's Technical and Merger and Acquisition Committee. - b) Disclose whether or not the Board has a Technical and Merger and Acquisition Committee composed entirely of independent directors. - 9.
+Other Board Committees If the Board has standing committees other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee, identify the committees and describe their function.

-senior officers.
-The Compensation Committee also administers the Company's stock option plan.
+administers the Company's stock option plan.
 The Compensation Committee may recommend to the Board the granting of stock options to directors of the Company as well as determine directors' fees, if any, from time to time.
 Directors may also be compensated in cash and/or equity for their expert advice and contribution towards the success of the Company.
 The form and amount of such compensation will be evaluated by the Compensation Committee, which will be guided by the following goals: (i) compensation should be commensurate with the time spent by directors in meeting their obligations and reflective of the compensation paid by companies similar in size and business to the Company; and (ii) the structure of the compensation should be simple, transparent and easy for shareholders to understand.
 Shareholders will be given the opportunity to vote on all new or substantially revised equity compensation plans for directors as required by regulatory policies.

 - b) The Company's Compensation Committee is comprised of John McConnell (Chair) and T. Sean Harvey.
 Messrs.
 McConnell and Harvey are considered "independent" as that term is defined in NI 52-110. - c) The role of the Compensation Committee is primarily to administer the Company's stock option plan and to determine the remuneration of senior officers of the Company.
-Please refer to the "Compensation Discussion and Analysis" of this Circular for more details regarding the Company's compensation strategy. - a) The primary role of the Technical Committee is to advise the Company on technical matters in respect of the Ajax Project and the merits of projects under consideration by the Company. - The Company's Technical Committee is comprised of John McConnell and T. Sean Harvey, both of whom are considered "independent" as that term is defined in NI 52-110. - There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical Committee.
+Please refer to the "Compensation Discussion and Analysis" of this Circular for more details regarding the Company's compensation strategy. - a) The primary role of the Technical and Merger and Acquisition Committee is to advise the Company on technical matters in respect of the Willow Project and Ajax Project and the merits of projects under consideration by the Company. - b) The Company's Technical and Merger and Acquisition Committee is comprised of John McConnell and T. Sean Harvey, both of whom are considered "independent" as that term is defined in NI 52-110. - 8.
+There are no committees of the Board other than the Audit Committee, the Nominating and Corporate Governance Committee, the Compensation Committee and the Technical and Merger and Acquisition Committee.